tlimato/Q-Learning-Adversarial-Algo-Dots-and-Boxes/README.md

 # Dots and Boxes — Adversarial Q-Learning

 Two tabular Q-learning agents trained purely through self-play on a 3×3 Dots and Boxes board.
-No hand-crafted heuristics — just the rules of the game, a Bellman update, and 100,000 episodes.
+The rules of the game, a Bellman update, and 100,000 episodes.

 ---

 ## How It Works

-The agent keeps a Q-table $Q : \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ — a lookup from every (state, action) pair to a score representing how good that move is.
+The agent keeps a Q-table $Q : \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ and lookup from every (state, action) pair to a score representing how good that move is.
 Each state $s_k$ captures the current board lines and whose turn it is.

 ### Action Selection